Combatting Illegal Trade in Wildlife

 From airlines to shipping lines – the Taskforce aims to jointly examine the role of the transport industry in the illegal wildlife trade and aims to identify ways the sector can break the chain between suppliers and consumers.

-At the IATA Annual General Meeting in 2016 in Dublin.
-IATA unanimously endorsed a
+The 2016 IATA Annual General Meeting unanimously endorsed a